vanesascode/landing-page-javascript-modals-forms-vercel/README.md

 ## Javascript

 Each Javascript file is responsible for a modal in the website.
 You'll find many notes in them showing you the steps followed to open and close modals.

+It's fun to know, that sometimes the Javascript rules worked because of a silly change of words changing, or a Capital letter, avoiding slash notation, etc. Great training with that!

 ### Something interesting to know - close() method